isovector/draconian-results/pho.md

 -   Non-employee supervisors, coaches and assistants of indoor sports and group activities for people 21 years or younger must be fully vaccinated

-#### Travel for sport

-Travel to other provinces or countries is not recommended.

-#### High performance athletes

-High performance athletes who have a Canadian Sport Institute Pacific designation can train, travel or compete in accordance with their sport association\'s COVID-19 safety protocols.

 ### Sport tournaments